-Q. I love breastfeeding my son and am so grateful for our time together.
+Q: I love breastfeeding my son and am so grateful for our time together.
 However, sometimes I find myself feeling resentful.
 Am I a bad mom?
 What should I do?
-A. The first thing you should do is realize that … Continue reading →
+A: The first thing you should do is realize that … Continue reading →

+If your chest is slightly altered due to the knife or needle, these Q&A’s are for you.
 Can I nurse… … after breast augmentation surgery?
 Monica Dickinson Cheung, RN, assistant nurse manager for perinatal services at Kaiser Hayward, advises, “Women … Continue reading →